 Cannot be used if stock tracking is required by local accounting principles.

-If you need to track stock in QBO, you can periodically create manual journal entries based on information available in Katana to keep your stock updated in QBO.
+If you need to track stock in QuickBooks, you can periodically create manual journal entries based on information available in Katana to keep your stock updated in QuickBooks.
 The frequency of making those journal entries depends on your requirements and preferences.
 It can be done weekly, monthly, quarterly or yearly, for example.

 And balance sheet as at the end of the period: